mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 Additionally, the tests are executed in temporary models which results in changed node IDs and root nodes become normal nodes with parents in tests.
 Avoid adapting your code to work in the test models and avoid adding checks to see if you are in a test model.

-!!! warning "Tests aren't running at all."
+!!! warning "Tests aren't running at all :beginner:"

     A [test info node](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590388%28jetbrains.mps.lang.test.structure%29%2F5097124989038916362) has to
     be added to the model of the tests so that the tests can find the project's path.
 The project path also has to be set